 What is JSONL File Format?
 Complete Guide to .jsonl Files

-JSONL file format (also known as .jsonl files) is a text format where each line contains exactly one valid JSON object.
+JSONL file format (also known as .jsonl files) is a text format where each line contains exactly one complete JSON value, most commonly an object.
 Learn how .jsonl files work, when to use them, and how to create, read, and process them.

 What is a JSONL File?

-A JSONL file (file extension .jsonl) is a text file that contains multiple JSON objects, with each object on its own line.
-Each line in a .jsonl file is a complete, valid JSON object, separated by newline characters.
+A JSONL file (file extension .jsonl) is a text file that contains independent JSON values, one per line.
+Each line in a .jsonl file is a complete, valid JSON value, separated by newline characters; objects are most common for record-oriented data.

 File Format Characteristics